In emerging Indonesia, Honda's Mobilio muscles in on Toyota's turf

-JAKARTA/SINGAPORE Honda Motor's (7267.T) Mobilio, a spacious yet affordable multi-purpose vehicle (MPV), has nearly doubled its market share this year, triggering a price war with Toyota Motor (7203.T) in Indonesia, the latest battleground for global carmakers.
+JAKARTA/SINGAPORE Oct 24 Honda Motor's Mobilio, a spacious yet affordable multi-purpose vehicle (MPV), has nearly doubled its market share this year, triggering a price war with Toyota Motor in Indonesia, the latest battleground for global carmakers.

 For much of the past decade Toyota and Daihatsu were alone in offering the lower-range MPVs - dubbed 'people movers' locally - that are popular among family-oriented Indonesians.
-That market grip has seen off attempts by General Motors (GM.N), Nissan Motor (7201.T) and others to dethrone them.
+That market grip has seen off attempts by General Motors, Nissan Motor and others to dethrone them.

-Lower-range MPVs, including Toyota's Avanza and the Daihatsu Xenia, make up over a third of industry sales in Indonesia, says Davy Tuilan, marketing director of PT Suzuki Indomobil Sales, a unit of Japanese rival Suzuki Motor (7269.T).
+Lower-range MPVs, including Toyota's Avanza and the Daihatsu Xenia, make up over a third of industry sales in Indonesia, says Davy Tuilan, marketing director of PT Suzuki Indomobil Sales, a unit of Japanese rival Suzuki Motor.

 "The Indonesian market is now more open, because everybody is ready with a product line-up in low-cost green cars (LCGCs) and the low MPV segment," he said.
 LCGCs are a special category in Indonesia that qualify for some tax breaks.